PittNAIL/pittnail.github.io/content/projects/index.md

 ### Natural Language Processing for Health Literacy

-This project aims to leverage NLP and AI techniques to tackle the health literacy problem faced by both patients and clinicians.
+This project aims to leverage state-of-the-art AI and NLP techniques to tackle the health literacy problem faced by both patients and clinicians.

-- Project Lead: [David Oniani][david], Sreekanth Sreekumar
+- Project Lead: [David Oniani][david]

 ---